 As an instructor, I often found it difficult to draw the three-dimensional concepts clearly on the chalkboard, and found myself waving my hands to try to get students to see what I was seeing.
 Now that I have these computer visualization tools, I feel I can show students a much clearer picture of what I have been describing verbally.

-If the applet does not work, you most likely need to Click here to install the newest version of the Java Plugin on your browser.
+If the Java applets on this site still do not work for you on a computer using the Extended Support Release of Firefox or Internet Explorer 11, you most likely need to Click here to install the newest version of the Java Plugin on your browser.

 I also encourage anyone who is interested in this project to take the time to write something on the discussion board.
 You will need to become a member to do this, but I am the only one who will see this member information.
 It is a private website, and membership makes it easier to keep spam from being placed on the discussion board.
 Please consider sharing ways you have used the project materials with your class, any special projects you have used with your multivariable calculus class, any real-life applications or examples you have found especially useful in this class, links to other useful materials for multivariable calculus on the web, etc. My goal for this discussion is to make it a place for us to exchange ideas and further enrich the resources of this website for teaching and learning multivariable calculus.

 Instructors: If you are an instructor using this project in any way, please send me an email to let me know of your interest.
 I would love to see more people using the materials from this project, and it is important that I be able to report how the project is doing to the NSF.